ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Capsule Type field.

-Capsules MUST be forwarded unmodified by intermediaries, with the exception of the DATAGRAM capsule.
-An intermediary that understands the request semantics enough to know that capsules are in use MAY convert between QUIC DATAGRAM frames and DATAGRAM capsules; see {{datagram-capsule}}.
+Capsules MUST be forwarded unmodified by intermediaries, with the exception of the DATAGRAM capsule; see {{datagram-capsule}}.
+An intermediary that understands the request semantics enough to know that capsules are in use MAY convert between QUIC DATAGRAM frames and DATAGRAM capsules.
 Definitions of new Capsule Types MAY specify optional custom intermediary processing.

 Endpoints which receive a Capsule with an unknown Capsule Type MUST silently